Duhemm/launchbar-github/README.md

  2. Place `launchbar-github.lbaction` in `~/Library/Application Support/LaunchBar/Actions`
  3. Type `github` in LaunchBar

+## Nothing works after an update !

+This is most likely due to a change in the database schema.
+To update the schema, please run `!update`.
+You won't need to login again (your token won't be erased).

 ## How to authenticate ?

- 1. Create a [personnal access token](https://github.com/settings/applications).
+ 1. Create a [personal access token](https://github.com/settings/applications).
 Name it "GitHub for LaunchBar" and leave the default permissions.
- 2. Copy the personnal access token in your clipboard, and type in the GitHub action for LaunchBar : `!login <paste-your-token>`
+ 2. Copy the personal access token in your clipboard, and type in the GitHub action for LaunchBar : `!login <paste-your-token>`
  3. You're authenticated !
 If everything went well, you should see all your repos by typing `my` in GitHub action for LaunchBar.

 To log out, simply type `!logout`.
+Please note that your token will be lost.

 ## What's supported ?

  * Authentication !

+ * Pagination

  * Get the repositories of a user
    ![Get the repositories](http://s28.postimg.org/6qyjk2zzx/Screen_Shot_2014_06_14_at_00_05_42.png)